top of page

 Monthly Midday Chapel Service

-Every first Wednesday of the Month at 12.00 noon
+First Thursday of the Month (Jan-Oct) at 12.00 noon

 .......And join us after for light refreshments.